 Most collections have the following dates associated with them (posted each year on the CSI Submissions Calendar).
-Schools need to strive to meet each collection deadline, but if there are extenuating reasons where you will not be able to meet a deadline, then please notify the CSI Data Submissions Team as soon as possible.
-Please know that missing deadlines create extra work for our data submission team, interrupting the project flow for each collection and possibly leading to issues in completing needed data validation checks and with meeting state mandated deadlines.
+Schools should plan to meet each collection deadline.
+If there are extenuating reasons where you will not be able to meet a deadline, then please notify the CSI Data Submissions Team as soon as possible.
+Please know that missing deadlines interrupts the project flow for each collection, possibly leading to issues in completing needed data validation checks and with meeting state mandated deadlines.